ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 From the previous objective, we know that the domain `prankglassinebracket.jumpingcrab.com` was associated with the attack.
 </blockquote>

+##### 🔷 Weaponization Phase Step 1

-#### (Objective 6 - Step 1) Went to Robtex to find the IP address tied to the domains that may potentially be pre-staged to attack the web server
+Went to Robtex to find the IP address tied to the domains that may potentially be pre-staged to attack the web server

 - I went to [Robotex's website](https://www.robtex.com/) and entered `prankglassinebracket.jumpingcrab.com` in the search field at the top.
 I was able to identify several other IP addresses associated with this domain.
 I was also able to see other domains and subdomains associated with this domain.
 - I then entered the attacker's IP (`23.22.63.114`) in the search bar at the top and found this IP associated with domains that looked pretty similar to websites from the fictional company, Wayne Enterprises.

+##### 🔷 Weaponization Phase Step 2

-#### (Objective 6 - Step 2) Went on Virustotal to analyze suspicious files, domains, IP, etc, but more specifically to search for the IP address on the virustotal site
+Went on Virustotal to analyze suspicious files, domains, IP, etc, but more specifically to search for the IP address on the virustotal site

 I investigated the suspicious domain `po1s0n1vy.com` using VirusTotal to identify any malicious activity or links to known infrastructure.
 The results showed that none of the 95 security vendors flagged the domain as malicious.
 However, passive DNS records revealed that the domain has resolved to multiple IP addresses over time, including `38.207.236.88`, `156.254.170.147`, and `23.22.63.114`.